Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

-Freezing a memtable is a lightweight operation — it just sets a flag.
+Freezing a memtable is a lightweight operation: it just sets a flag.
 After freezing, the memtable becomes read-only.
 Write attempts return an error.
 The frozen memtable is added to the `immutable` slice on the tablet and remains readable while it is being written to disk.

 ### Iterator